abhishekmishra/nanograd-lua/Notes.md

 the gradients of the expression with respect to the input variables.

 ## 2.1.
 Neural Networks

+TODO: this section has just sentence fragments, rephrase the points.

-Are just mathematical expressions
+* Neural Networks are just mathematical expressions
-Take the weights of the neural network and input data as input, and produce and output. backpropagation is more general than neural networks, it works with any mathematical expression.
+* Take the weights of the neural network and input data as input, and produce and output.
+* backpropagation is more general than neural networks, it works with any mathematical expression.
-Finally, micrograd is built using scalars, which is inefficient, but simplifies the implmentation and allows us to understand the backpropagation and the chain rule.
+* Finally, micrograd is built using scalars, which is inefficient, but simplifies the implmentation and allows us to understand the backpropagation and the chain rule.
-When we want to train a larger network we should be using Tensors.
+* When we want to train a larger network we should be using Tensors.
-Andrej's claim is that micrograd is complete.
-It has only two files engine.py which knows nothing about neural networks, and nn.py which is a neural network library built on top of engine.py. engine.py is literally 100 lines of code in Python.
-And nn.py is just 60 lines and is a total joke (sic).
+* Andrej's claim is that micrograd is complete.
+It has only two files engine.py which knows nothing about neural networks, and nn.py which is a neural network library built on top of engine.py.
+* engine.py is literally 100 lines of code in Python.
+And nn.py is just 60
+lines and is a total joke (sic).
 * There's a lot to efficiency, but you can get to a working neural network all in less than 200 lines of code.